-When you build a website, you probably think your homepage is the most important.
-But let me put a case forward for the humble “frequently asked questions” page of your website—your FAQ.
 The best FAQ pages do a lot of the heavy lifting on your website.
-They’re one of the best ways to acquire new customers, close sales, and save time answering repetitive questions.
+They’re one of the easiest ways to acquire new customers, close sales, and save time answering repetitive questions.

-Yet this list of commonly asked questions is usually overlooked or treated as an afterthought.
+But lots of people forget to add a list of commonly asked questions to their websites.
 No more!
 Read on for tips on how to write an FAQ section and some of the reasons why it will help your business!

 What does FAQ mean?
 It stands for frequently-asked questions, and it’s a page on a website that gives quick answers to customer questions.
 The idea is to keep the answers short and direct so that people find info quickly.
 We write it as “an FAQ”…(“an eff-ay-cue”) instead of “a FAQ” (a “fack”).